Customer data infrastructure: A technical guide to governed event pipelines

 PII leakage

-One destination receives raw sensitive fields unintentionally.
-This is often caused by routing that is too permissive and policies that are not enforced consistently across destinations.
+A destination receives raw sensitive fields that should not reach it.
+This is typically caused by routing that is more permissive than intended and by policies that are not enforced consistently across all destination paths.

-“Governance at ingestion” can sound abstract.
-In CDI, it is concrete and testable.
-It means the system enforces rules before downstream tools see the data.
+"Governance at ingestion" can be an abstract phrase.
+In CDI, it refers to specific, testable behaviors: the system enforces rules before downstream tools see the data, and there is an auditable record that the rules were enforced.

 Schema contracts and validation gates